Maternity

 First Stage of Labour

-- This phase can take from 8 to 10 hours or longer if this is the first pregnancy.
+- This phase can take typically 12-14 hours if this is the first pregnancy.

 - Show - mucous discharge from the vagina, which may be tinged with blood.
 Anything more than a tinge of blood be sure to get patient to hospital ASAP